mcmonte95/Project_3_Blockbuster/README.md

 ## API Developmenet

 We then developed a Flask API called **'Satellite_API.py'** which connects to the SQLite database located in the **'Resources'** folder.
-This has one home route and a route called **'/satLocations'** which returns a jsonified data
+This has one home route and a route called **'/satLocations'** which returns a jsonified dataframe of all the satellite data that we can now call in our javascript front end.